 A Japanese screen star who leapt from child actress to national darling with her sharp, compelling portrayals of complex young women.

-Erika Toda didn't just enter the Japanese entertainment industry; she was practically born into it, starting as a child model.
-Her breakthrough was seismic: at 18, she played the mysterious, death-obsessed genius Mika in the 2006 drama 'Death Note,' a role that instantly made her a fan favorite and demonstrated her ability to handle dark, intricate material.
-Toda refused to be typecast, however.
-She swung to the other extreme as the relentlessly cheerful, justice-seeking rookie cop in the long-running 'Boss' series, proving her comedic timing and warmth.
-This versatility became her hallmark, allowing her to anchor popular franchises like 'Liar Game' and take on challenging film roles.
-With a career spanning over two decades, Toda has matured from a precocious talent into one of Japan's most reliable and watchable leading women, known for her intense preparation and emotional depth.
+Erika Toda played the mysterious, death-obsessed genius Mika in the 2006 drama 'Death Note' at age 18, a role that demonstrated her ability to handle dark, intricate material.
+Born in 1988, she started as a child model.
+She later played the relentlessly cheerful rookie cop in the long-running 'Boss' series, proving her comedic timing.
+She anchored popular franchises like 'Liar Game' and took on challenging film roles.
+Over two decades, she matured from a precocious talent into one of Japan's most reliable leading women, noted for intense preparation and emotional depth.

 1981–1996